riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 # <a name=procedure-calling-convention></a> Procedure Calling Convention
 ## <a name=integer-calling-convention></a> Integer Calling Convention
-The base integer calling convention provides eight argument registers, a0-a7, but only six argument registers, a0-a5, for the RV32E ABI. a0-a1 are also used to return values.
+The base integer calling convention provides eight argument registers, a0-a7, the first two of which are also used to return values.

 Scalars that are at most XLEN bits wide are passed in a single argument register, or on the stack by value if none is available.
 When passed in